Defense in Floyd's killing: Officer spoke up, was ignored

 “I’m not trying to say he wasn’t trained," Plunkett said.
 "I’m saying the training was inadequate to help him see, perceive and understand what was happening here.”

-Earlier, Thao's attorney, Robert Paule said his client, Tou Thao, thought officers were doing what they believed was best for Floyd — holding him until paramedics arrived.
+Earlier, Thao's attorney, Robert Paule said his client thought officers were doing what they believed was best for Floyd — holding him until paramedics arrived.

 Thao was watching bystanders and traffic as the other officers held down Floyd.
 Kueng knelt on Floyd's back and Lane held his legs.